muradwahid/facebook-embed-block/readme.txt

 - **Customize the look and feel**: You can customize the look and feel of the embedded content to match your website or blog.

-- **Easy to use**: The Facebook Embed block is easy to use.
-Simply copy and paste the link in facebook embed block.
+- **Easy to use**: The Social Media Embed block is easy to use.
+Simply copy and paste the link in Social Media Embed block.

 = How to use =
-- First, install the Facebook Embed block
+- First, install the Social Media Embed block
-- Add the Facebook Embed from the block category called "Widgets" in Gutenberg editor.
+- Add the Social Media Embed from the block category called "Widgets" in Gutenberg editor.
 - You can change block settings from the right-side settings sidebar.
 - Go to the Facebook post, video you want to embed.
 Click on the "Share" button and copy link.
 Paste the link URL field.
 - Enjoy!